BigelowLab/gstream/README.md

       dailyuri: https://ocean.weather.gov/gulf_stream_latest.txt
       ftpuri: https://ftp.opc.ncep.noaa.gov/grids/experimental/GStream

-Now you can test if the package can find the path yout specified.
+Now you can test if the package can find the path your specified.

 ``` r
 suppressPackageStartupMessages({